 PrEP use grew rapidly in recent years.
 Figure 1 plots the PrEP rate over time, by sex.
 As seen in the figure, initial take-up of PrEP, in 2012 and 2013 was slow, but started increasing from 2014 onward.
 From 2014 to 2018, the male PrEP rate grew 70.7% year to year, reaching 177,765 male users in 2018.
-PrEP use is likely to continue increasing in the near future.
-First, cost is likely to decrease due to the recent approval of a generic version of PrEP, which will be introduced later in 2021 (Fitzsimons, 2019).
-In addition, The U.S. Preventive Services Task Force recently gave PrEP a grade A recommendation, requiring insurers to cover PrEP at no cost to their policyholders (Lovelace, Berkeley Jr., 2019).
-Second, in the State of the Union Address on February, 2019, the United States president announced the administration's goal to end the HIV epidemic in the United States within 10 years.
-In December of 2019, the plan, titled "Ending the HIV Epidemic: A Plan for America" was passed in Congress and signed into a law that included an allocation of \$267 million for activities as part of the plan in fiscal year 2020 (HIV.gov, 2020b).
-One of the plan's four pillars (diagnose, treat, prevent, respond) entails the distribution of PrEP to individuals in the Unites States who are considered to be of a "significant risk" of contracting HIV.
-As noted, their number was estimated at 1.2 million in 2017.
+PrEP use is likely to continue increasing in the near future, as cost declines, awareness grows, and treatment options expand (e.g. bi-yearly injections rather than daily pills).
+Moreover, in December of 2019, a federal plan titled "Ending the HIV Epidemic: A Plan for America" was signed into a law and includes four pillars (diagnose, treat, prevent, respond), one of which entails the distribution of PrEP to all individuals considered to be of a "significant risk" of contracting HIV.
+As noted, their number was estimated at 1.2 million in 2017 (HIV.gov, 2020b).